telerik/fiddler-everywhere-docs/user-guide/rules.md

 ### Rules Priority

 By default, the **Rules Queue** will list all created and imported rules based on their priority.
-Rules will be executed in the order of their appearance starting from the first one.
-When selecting specific rules and using the explicit **Execute** button, they will also be executed in the order they appear in the queue.
+Rules will be executed in the order of their appearance, starting from the first one.
+When selecting specific rules and using the explicit **Execute** button, they will run in the order they appear in the queue.

 ### Automatic Rules Execution for Live Traffic

-To activate all enabled rules, that is a rule with an active toggle, use the **Rules** toggle from the main toolbar.
-Note that you have to turn the __Live Traffic__ switch to **Capturing** mode.
+To activate all enabled rules (a rule with an active toggle), use the **Rules** toggle from the main toolbar.
+You have to turn the __Live Traffic__ switch to **Capturing** mode.

 ### Explicit Rules Execution